WaveC2R: Wavelet-Driven Coarse-to-Refined Hierarchical Learning for Radar Retrieval: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Open Project of Key Laboratory of High Impact Weather(special), by the Beijige Foundation of Nanjing Joint Institute for Atmospheric Sciences (NJIAS) under Grant BJG202305, by Key Laboratory of Smart Earth, NO. KF2023YB03-05, and by the National Natural Science Foundation of China (62374031, 42430612), and by NSFC-Jiangsu Province (BK20240173).
+This work was supported by the Heavy Rainfall Research Foundation of China (No. BYKJ2025M14), Open Project of Key Laboratory of High Impact Weather(special), by the Beijige Foundation of Nanjing Joint Institute for Atmospheric Sciences (NJIAS) under Grant BJG202305, by Key Laboratory of Smart Earth, NO. KF2023YB03-05, and by the National Natural Science Foundation of China (62374031，62331009), and by NSFC-Jiangsu Province (BK20240173).